automation-tasks-rs/cargo_auto_github_lib/README.md

 Hashtags: #rustlang #buildtool #developmenttool #github
 My projects on Github are more like a tutorial than a finished product: [bestia-dev tutorials](https://github.com/bestia-dev/tutorials_rust_wasm).

+## OBSOLETE

+This will not be a separate crate anymore.
+This will be a module file that the developer copy-paste into his source code.
+I decided that the developer must have complete control over this code in its own project.

 ## Try it